ding-lab/MIRMMR/README.md

 ```

 ### Parameter specification
 With single character flags (e.g. -m, -f), do not use an equals sign.
-With full word flags (e.g. --plots, --xlabel) use with an equals sign like --plots==TRUE or --xlabel="My X label".
+With full word flags (e.g. --plots, --xlabel) use with an equals sign like --plots=TRUE or --xlabel="My X label".

 ### Help
 To generate a help message for more details and options, use --help.